zingersu/3D-New-Organ-Detection-in-Plant-Growth-from-Spatiotemporal-Point-Clouds/README.md

 * file <strong>[05dis_train_from_test.py]</strong> is used to divide the point clouds into a training set and a testing set.
 The files containing "A" and "B" in their names are used as training sets, and files containing "C" in their names are used as test sets.<br>
 * file <strong>[06Aug_for_train.py]</strong> is used to augment (default 10x) the training set with data using humanoid methods.<br>
 * file <strong>[07script.py]</strong> and file <strong>[08Convert_txt_to_H5_file.py]</strong> are used together to generate the .h5 format file for network input.<br>
+    * file <strong>[00train.py]</strong> is used to train the model parameters using the training set.<br>
+    * file <strong>[01evaluate.py]</strong> is used to test on a test set using the model parameters of the best saved model to obtain predictions.<br>
+    * file <strong>[02eval_iou_accuracy.py]</strong> is used to compute quantitative metrics for the task of semantic segmentation of old and new organs.
+But note that the calculated metrics are not the final metrics since the input is the aligned point cloud.<br>
 <br>
 <strong><em>backbone_network</em></strong><br>
 The folder contains all code for training dgcnn network in tensorFlow environment.
 After getting the .h5 file, pass it as input to the network.<br>